Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Introduction

 However, as interpreting emergent communication schemes and measuring compositionality are challenging, inhibitive assumptions are often made.
 First, most EmCom works afford agents an over-complete vocabulary of characters, making it possible for agents to describe each possible attribute value with a unique character one-to-one, thus leading to treatment of generated characters exclusively as words composed only syntactically.
 In turn, common evaluation metrics developed for this large-vocabulary setting are overly simplified, favoring protocols that represent attribute values with consistent characters concatenated in a consistent ordering \cite{chaabouni-etal-2020-compositionality,resnick,ueda2023on}.
 This disregards the possibility of many morphological phenomena attested in natural languages, such as nonconcatenative morphology (e.g., root-pattern morphology common in Semitic languages), and fusion of grammatical attributes in morphemes (e.g., the Spanish verb suffix \textit{-amos} simultaneously communicates first person, plurality, and present tense).

 In this work, we reinterpret EmCom as \textit{emergent morphology}, addressing these shortcomings with two key design choices.
-First, we target humanlike \textit{double articulation} \cite{hockett}, the property of natural language that meaningful components are composed of combinations of individually meaningless components, by enforcing a small character inventory for messages, thus necessitating the combination of characters into meaningful morpheme-like symbols to express attribute values.
-Second, as shown in Figure~\ref{fig:overview}, we introduce a novel configuration of attribute-value reconstruction inspired by inflectional morphology, where a high-cardinality attribute (analogous to roots) is paired with comparatively lower-cardinality attributes (analogous to grammatical information, e.g., tense and person), encouraging richer morphological phenomena.
-We review EmCom evaluation metrics for various properties of communication schemes, proposing novel metrics for the underexplored properties of concatenativity and fusionality.
+First, we target humanlike \textit{double articulation \cite{hockett} by enforcing a small character inventory, necessitating that individually meaningless characters form combinatorial morpheme-like symbols to encode attribute values and combinations thereof.} Second, as shown in Figure~\ref{fig:overview}, we introduce a novel configuration of attribute-value reconstruction inspired by inflectional morphology, where a high-cardinality attribute (analogous to roots) is paired with comparatively lower-cardinality attributes (analogous to grammatical information, e.g., tense and person), encouraging richer morphological phenomena.
+We review EmCom evaluation metrics for various properties of communication schemes, proposing novel metrics for the underexplored properties of concatenativity and \revision{degree of fusion}.
 To validate and establish expected ranges for these metrics, we then analyze a representative group of artificial double articulatory communication schemes and inflection-based natural language communication schemes.

-Lastly, we leverage this reimagined problem to explore several novel, linguistically compelling research questions.
+Lastly, we leverage this reimagined problem to explore novel, linguistically compelling research questions.
 We implement a phonology-inspired constraint in communication agents, using concatenativity metrics to reveal ease of articulation as a pressure toward concatenative languages.
 We then compare the topographic similarity of emergent and natural languages, finding significant room for improvement in emergent language to reflect natural degrees of compositionality.
-Finally, we analyze the presence of fusion in emergent and natural languages for inflection, finding that emergent languages most often fuse grammatical attributes rather than roots, mirroring natural language.
-Altogether, this work lays a strong foundation for future research into the evolution of morphology.
+Finally, we analyze the presence of fusion in emergent and natural languages for inflection, finding that emergent languages most often fuse grammatical attributes rather than roots, mirroring natural language. \remove{Altogether, }\revision{This work opens exciting new directions for} future research into the evolution of morphology.